These homemade Bacon Avocado Sushi Rolls are slightly unconventional but SO insanely tasty!

 I may or may not tried to convince Paul that we needed to eat there at eleventy more times before heading home the following day.
 Who needs to try other restaurants when BACON SUSHI is an option!?

-I agreed to “see other restaurants” as long as he agreed to help me baconize sushi at home.
+I agreed to “see other restaurants” as long as he agreed to help me baconize sushi at home and make our own bacon avocado sushi rolls.
 I’m nothing if not determined.
 Since we tend to do our own DIY sushi date nights around here, I immediately picked up everything I would need to recreate the roll at home.

 It.
 Was.
 Magical.

 As written, recipe makes 2 rolls.
-Feel free to double (or quadruple) as needed for a sushi smorgasbord!
+Feel free to double (or quadruple) as needed for a sushi smorgasbord with family or friends.

 - 1 cup water